 What if I choose the wrong NAICS Code for my business?

-Why do some NAICS Codes only have 5 digits?
+Why do some NAICS Codes only have five digits?

 According to NAICS, the 5-digit codes would represent the level at which the system is comparable among the US, Canada, and Mexico.
-The sixth digit allows for each of the countries to have greater classification detail.
+The sixth digit allows for each country to have greater detail in industry classifications.
 Below are the designations of each digit:

 First two digits – economic sector